Neuhsrel/DAM_Alzheimers_snRNA/README.md

   across regions with differential amyloid and tangle burden (e.g. entorhinal cortex, hippocampus) is not captured.

-- **Small donor cohort:** n=19 (11 AD, 8 control).
+- **Small donor cohort:** n=18 (11 AD, 7 control).
 ML findings are
   hypothesis-generating only and should not be interpreted as statistically conclusive.

 - **Ordinal pathology scores:** Plaque.Stage and Tangle.Stage are ordinal
   neuropathological grades, not continuous quantitative measures of pathology burden.

-- **Automated cell type annotation:** CellTypist annotation was used without manual marker gene cross-validation for all clusters.
-Microglial clusters were confirmed by both CellTypist and AD-enrichment signal, but annotation of other cell types was not manually verified.

----
+- **No excitatory neuron cluster recovered:** .
+Absent in both AD and control samples, suggesting technical rather than disease-related depletion.
+Diffuse low-level NRGN signal across clusters is consistent with ambient RNA contamination rather than a true neuronal population.

 ## Repository Structure